quarckster/blog.misharov.pro/_posts/2020-07-24-ui-testing-evolution.md

 that breaks networking in rootless containers.
 So I had to run containers with `sudo` but I'll remove it when the bug will be fixed.
 Local experiments went fine.
 The next task is to prepare the CI system.
 As I told earlier I was using Travis CI and it has one drawback.
 It doesn't have `podman` preinstalled.
-Strictly speaking nothing could prevent to use `docker` but I prefer `podman` due to its daemonless approach and rootless containers.
+Strictly speaking nothing could prevent me to use `docker` but I prefer `podman` due to its daemonless approach and rootless containers.

 In the end I switched to Github Actions.
-Their instances have `podman` preinstalled.
-Actions have a nice feature of shared steps.
+Their instances have `podman` preinstalled and Actions have a nice feature of shared steps.
 But in other aspects I wouldn't highlight that CI system among others.
 Here is an excerpt of `workflow.yaml`:

 ```yaml
 ...